senscience/nexus-delta/docs/src/main/paradox/docs/releases/index.md

 # Releases

-This section of the documentation lists the significant BlueBrain Nexus releases across all services and web applications.
+This section of the documentation lists the significant Nexus releases across all services and web applications.

 TODO: update release date